5 Key points:

 The most reliable method of diagnosing prostate cancer is a biopsy.
 This is usually done via the rectum under ultrasound guidance (TRUS) [Fig 2].
 Because this procedure carries the risk of infection and bleeding, prophylactic antibiotics are given to reduce this risk to < 5%.
 Anti-platelet drugs like aspirin and plavix must also be stopped prior to biopsy.
 It is now standard practice to take at least 12 cores.
 To reduce pain during the biopsy, local anaesthesia is given by means of a peri-prostatic nerve block.

 Fig 2.
-Prostate biopsy is done under ultrasound guidance
+Prostate biopsy via transrectal ultrasound guidance

 To reduce the risk of infection, the transperineal route can be attempted [Fig 3].
 But this requires sedation in addition to local anaesthesia and a different set of biopsy equipment.